Halloween Candy Brownies #SundaySupper

 - Place the flour, cocoa powder, baking powder and salt into a medium size mixing bowl.
 Whisk to incorporate.

 - Place the eggs, sugar and light brown sugar into a large mixing bowl.
 Beat until light and airy.
-Blend in half of the dry ingredients followed by the vanilla.
+Blend in half of the dry ingredients followed by the chocolate mixture and vanilla.
 Mix in the remaining dry ingredients.
 Remove from the mixing bowl and fold in the candy.

 - Pour the batter into the prepared pan.
 Bake at 350° for 35-40 minutes.
 Remove from the oven and cool completely.